A Fabulous Paris In A Day Itinerary: 9 Best Places To Visit

 Here are the two main pass options in Paris:

-Paris Museum Pass – this is the most popular option in terms of Paris passes.
+Paris Museum Pass – this is the most popular option.
 You can buy a one-day pass, but you will then have to go to the official website of the places you intend to visit to make a reservation.

-Paris City Card – this pass is a bit more expensive but a better option as it allows you to book the time slots for the attractions you wish to visit directly on the site where you buy it from, so you don’t have to make separate reservations for the various sites via the official website.
+Paris City Card – this pass is a bit more expensive but a better option as it allows you to book the time-slots for the attractions you wish to visit directly on the site.

 How to get to Paris

-Paris can be easily reached by plane – there are good connections to the rest of Europe and the world; or by train from many cities in France and Europe.
+Paris can be easily reached by plane – there are good connections from the rest of Europe and the world; or by train from many cities in France and Europe.

 Charles de Gaulle Airport is the main hub for Air France, which has connections from many airports in the US and Europe.

-The easiest way of getting from Charles de Gaulle to Paris City Center is actually by RER train – there are regular departures from the station inside the airport, and it takes between 25 and 50 minutes to get to the Gare Du Nord Station.
-You can also travel by bus: it takes around 40 minutes but that really depends on traffic.
+The easiest way of getting from Charles de Gaulle to Paris City Center is by RER train to the Gare du Nord – there are regular departures from the station inside the airport, and it takes between 25 and 50 minutes to get to the Gare Du Nord Station.

 The second airport of Paris is Paris Orly.
 From there, you can take a bus to the center of Paris – it takes about 20 minutes.